NicoHood/SecureLoader/Readme.md

 Otherwise there was an error while creating the checksums or the signing algorithm is insecure.
 If the uploading failed a flag will be set to let the firmware notice the upload violation.

-TODO how to remove this flag, only authorized peole should be able to?
+TODO how to remove this flag, only authorized people should be able to?

 ### Power on self test (POST)
 The bootloader checks the bootloader and firmware checksum at every boot to **prevent flash corruption**.